Independent Movement of Absolute Renovation: Foundation

-The MIRA party was created on 2 March 2000 by Carlos Alberto Baena and Alexandra Moreno Piraquive, being elected as party Chairman and Vice chairwoman, respectively.
+The MIRA party was created in 2000 by Carlos Alberto Baena and Alexandra Moreno Piraquive, being elected as party Chairman and Vice chairwoman, respectively.
 On 20 June of the same year, they requested legal recognition of the party by the National Electoral Council of Colombia, which they obtained on 26 July under the name "Independent Movement of Absolute Renovation".

 First elections

 The first elections in which the MIRA party participated were the regional elections of 28 October 2000.
 In Bogota D.C., Carlos Alberto Baena was elected councillor thanks to 20,701 votes.
 In the Quindío department, the economist Bernardo Valencia Cardona was elected deputy.
 In the Risaralda department, Martha Cecilia Alzate was elected deputy.
 Besides, the party obtained councillors in several municipalities and seats in several Local Administrative Units.
 In total, the party obtained 53 curule seats, becoming the 18th political force in the Colombian politic spectrum.
 Two years later, in the parliamentary elections of 2002, Alexandra Moreno Piraquive gets 81,061 votes, the highest number of votes reached by a woman running for senator in that period, and becomes senator of the Republic of Colombia.